 Want to learn more?
 View stories, videos and press releases about the projects awarded grants.

-The number of awards from the Gulf Environmental Benefit Fund in the state of Alabama now stands at 39, with a total current value of more than $255 million.
+The number of awards from the Gulf Environmental Benefit Fund in the state of Alabama now stands at 43, with a total current value of approximately $300 million.

 Bon Secour River Headwater Restoration